How you can fight disinformation on social media

 Disinformation, hoaxes, and conspiracy theories can spread quickly, especially when they are amplified by Facebook, Twitter, YouTube, or other social media platforms.

-How are social media companies battling back the fake news this election season?
-And how can you recognize disinformation when it pops up in your Facebook feed, Twitter timeline, or Instagram stories?
+How can you recognize disinformation when it pops up in your Facebook feed, Twitter timeline, or Instagram stories?

-Here’s a look at the challenges facing social media giants today and the steps you can take to steer clear of disinformation this election season.
+Here’s a look at steps you can take to steer clear of disinformation.

 How to protect against disinformation on 5 social media platforms

-You can take actions on your own, too, to avoid political misinformation.
+You can take actions on your own to avoid misinformation.
 Here are strategies you can use on five social media platforms, including Facebook, Twitter, Youtube, Instagram, and Reddit.

 On Facebook, your first step might be to be selective in whom you follow.
 The news that fills your Facebook feed is influenced by the users you follow.
 If you follow users who traffic in conspiracy theories or who spread misinformation, the odds are higher that the posts in your feed will be inaccurate and misleading, too.

 It's a good idea to follow reputable news sources and those who provide reliable information that can be backed up by verifiable statistics, interviews, and studies.
 If you do this, your news feed will include other reliable, fact-based sources.